- Business Statistics

 Find a Job You Really Want In

-Research Summary: Otherwise known as a Master of Business Administration, an MBA is the most popular online degree.
-People in the US and around the world choose to pursue this postgraduate path for many reasons, including interests in marketing, management, finance, and more.
+Research Summary: A Master of Business Administration (MBA) remains the most sought-after online degree globally.
+Individuals in the US and beyond pursue this postgraduate path for various reasons, including interests in fields such as marketing, management, finance, and entrepreneurship.

 -